Dimensionality Reduction

 2 spatial fields of view present: P5CRC.008um P5NAT.008um

 We have calculated a new layer titled scale.data, where our scaled log-normalized counts now exist.
-So now we can proceed in calculating our Principal Components with RunPCA().
+So now we can proceed with calculating our Principal Components with RunPCA().

 # Run PCA